-Hand-in-hand with our practice of providing free room and board to traveling musicians from all over the US and Canada, those little parties morphed over time into house concerts in our living room (which quickly outgrew our space), to building a rustic stage in our back yard (which still exists only because we have friends and saints for neighbors), to the unexpected opportunity to help Tim and Syma at Pittsburgh Winery kick-start their entertainment programming, to helping book and manage an honest-to-goodness music festival.
+Hand-in-hand with our practice of providing free room and board to traveling musicians from all over the US and Canada, those little parties morphed over time into house concerts in our living room (which quickly outgrew our space), to building a rustic stage in our back yard (which existed for 6 years because we had friends and saints for neighbors), to the unexpected opportunity to help Tim and Syma at Pittsburgh Winery kick-start their entertainment programming, to helping book and manage an honest-to-goodness music festival, Music For MS.

 Jupiter is also a philosophy, based on a few simple premises:

 - Traveling musicians, by-and-large, live hard lives on the road, largely because they are not paid enough to do what they do.

 - We support live local music.
 Pittsburgh-area musicians are also not paid enough and deserve to be compensated for ALL the time, effort and costs they invest to bring us their art.

 - Experiencing live music in a close, intimate environment is just better, especially when you have the opportunity to actually interact with the performers as people.

 - Jupiter is a community.